danielmkarlsson/danielmkarlsson.com/src/md/gigs.md

 of booking a gig for someone from out of town at Fylkingen.
 This is not that.
 I just really dig Francesco and I thought that he should get to experience doing a gig at Fylkingen while he was here.
-I guess the way to get a gig at Fylkingen is either become a member or to get chummy with a member.
-Fylkingen has a good PA ,quad Lacoustics with decent subs under each top + extra JBL subs and a good projector.
+I guess the way to get a gig at Fylkingen is either become a member, or to get chummy with a member.
+Fylkingen has a good PA, quad Lacoustics with decent subs under each top + extra JBL subs and a good projector.
 The thing they didn't have was a cable that was long enough to get from the projector to the other end of the room.
 I thought that for sure Fylkingen would still have that really old, really long VGA cable but it must have broke since I used it last.
 I ended up using OS X's built in Screen Sharing.
-It was not ideal, but I had to think on my feet there so that's what happened.
-Luckily the new wifi setup is pretty fast so there was not all that much latency.
+It was not ideal, but I had to think on my feet there, so that's what happened.
+Luckily the new wifi setup is pretty fast, so there was not all that much latency.
 I do not recommend doing it that way, but it did work.
 Would have felt better to ssh or even send the OSC messages over ethernet between the two computers.
 Maybe next time.
 The code is very raw.
 They are single line things